Recognizing Social Anxiety in Children and How to Help

 Do your research, of course, but also ask your child how they’re feeling.
 Let them know those feelings are valid, and consider asking them where they come from or when they feel the worst.

 Don’t establish unrealistic social expectations for your child.
 Rather, encourage them to interact with others slowly.
+Taking baby steps and celebrating small wins can help them become more confident.
+Most importantly, consider reaching out to a professional for help.

 Previous